Last Updated: 15th June 2026.

 And frankly, that’s awesome.
-Prepare to have your mind blown, and to rethink the way you promote your company on social media!
+Prepare to have your mind blown and rethink how you promote your company on social media!

-Today we’re covering everything you need to know about employee advocacy: what it is, examples, results you can expect to see, what an employee advocacy platform does, and best practices.
+Today, we’re covering everything you need to know about employee advocacy: what it is, examples, results you can expect, what an employee advocacy platform does, and best practices.

-You’ll also find free resources to support starting and scaling your own program throughout!
+You’ll also find free resources to help you start and scale your own program.

 The Definition of Employee Advocacy